tvdstaaij/telegram-json-backup/README.md

 # telegram-json-backup

-Python script for telegram-cli that creates JSON dumps of Telegram message backlogs.
+Python script for telegram-cli that creates [JSON Lines](http://jsonlines.org) compliant dumps of Telegram message backlogs.

 ## Changelog
 September 5th, 2015:

 * Fix bug that produced duplicate JSON objects for the first chunk of messages in a dialog
+* Conform to JSON Lines recommendation of saving files as `.jsonl`

 September 4th, 2015: